don-ferris/NetCanvas/WILLWIF Case Studies/GlobalMfgInc.md

-# <Organization Name>
+# Global Manufacturing Inc

-> Brief description of the organization and its mission.
+> A multinational, mid-sized business (1200 employees) with offices in New York, London, Tokyo, and Rome, and manufacturing facilities in Seoul, Shanghai, and Mumbai.

 ---